k0sproject/k0s/docs/governance/cncf/gtr.md

    * Like Kubernetes, k0s uses a declarative API model, enabling users to define desired states for resources (e.g., deployments, services, and custom objects).
    * The system continuously reconciles actual states with desired states, ensuring consistent and predictable behavior.
 3. **API Evolution and Versioning**
-   * The k0s API design follows Kubernetes’ API versioning practices, supporting multiple API versions (e.g., v1beta1, v1) for gradual transitions and backward compatibility.
+   * The k0s API design follows Kubernetes’ API versioning practices, supporting multiple API versions (e.g., `v1beta1`, `v1`) for gradual transitions and backward compatibility.
-     * We currently support only v1beta1 but are planning for the next version (v2)
+     * We currently support only `v1beta1` but are planning for the next version (`v2`)
    * Deprecated APIs are phased out according to Kubernetes release cycles, ensuring compatibility with upstream developments.

 ## Release process

-k0s project follows closely the upstream Kubernetes release cycle.
-The only difference in the upstream Kubernetes release/maintenance schedule is that our initial release date is always a few weeks behind the upstream Kubernetes version release date as we are building our version of k0s from the officially released version of Kubernetes and need time for testing the final version before shipping.
+The k0s project closely follows the upstream Kubernetes release cycle.
+The only difference in the Kubernetes release and maintenance schedule is that our initial release date is always a few weeks after the Kubernetes release date.
+This is because we build our version of k0s from the officially released Kubernetes version and need time to test the final version before shipping.
 ![][image1]
 The k0s version string consists of the Kubernetes version and the k0s version.
 For example: